Call Us Toll Free: 877-372-7627

 **Kevin Driscoll is providing his insights in a personal capacity and not part of his role as a federal employee.

-She contributes to the education of future CRNAs through guest lectures and hands-on workshops at Georgetown University's DNAP Program and the University of Maryland School of Nursing, where she focuses on advanced principles of anesthesia and advanced airway management techniques.
+She contributes to the education of future CRNAs through guest lectures at Georgetown University's DNAP Program.

 Steve Wooden, DNP, CRNA, NSPM-C